REPRODUCTION -1

 Thus the probable time for pregnancy to occur is when the copulation takes place between the 11th day and the 17th day.

-Only one sperm enters an ovum and other are prevented from entering due to formation of a tough membrane round the ovum.
+Only one sperm enters an ovum and others are prevented from entering due to formation of a tough membrane around the ovum.

-Soon after zygote has been formed it starts to divide so that a ball of cells is produced.
-Here the zygote is called embryo
+Soon after the zygote has been formed, it starts to divide so that a ball of cells is produced.
+Here the zygote is called embryo.

-While zygote is dividing it travels along the oviduct towards the uterus.
-It takes 3 to 5 days for zygote to reach the uterus.
-When the embryo reaches the uterus it attaches itself to the uterine wall.
+While the zygote is dividing, it travels along the oviduct towards the uterus.
+It takes 3 to 5 days for the zygote to reach the uterus.
+When the embryo reaches the uterus, it attaches itself to the uterine wall.
 This process is called implantation.
-Within 4 or 5 days the embryo becomes firmly attached to uterus.
+Within 4 or 5 days, the embryo becomes firmly attached to the uterus.

-The amnion is filled with a liquid called amniotic fluid where the embryo is suspended in
+The amnion is filled with a liquid called amniotic fluid where the embryo is suspended.

-The chorion is a thin membrane but it has a thick portion that forms finger like projection called villi.
-Villi together with thick portion of chorion form the placenta
+The chorion is a thin membrane but it has a thick portion that forms finger-like projections called villi.
+Villi together with the thick portion of chorion form the placenta.

-The developing embryo is connected to the placenta by cord called umbilical cord.
-It carries two arteries and vein of embryo’s circulatory system.
+The developing embryo is connected to the placenta by a cord called umbilical cord.
+It carries two arteries and a vein of the embryo’s circulatory system.

 • Nutrients and oxygen from maternal circulatory system diffuse to the embryo through placental membrane.

-• Also waste product of metabolism from embryo diffuses in the opposite direction.
+• Waste products of metabolism from embryo diffuse in the opposite direction.

-At about three week the embryo will have formed the body.
-Characteristic of human, on wards the embryo is referring as foetus.
+At about three weeks, the embryo will have formed the body characteristic of a human.
+From then onwards, the embryo is referred to as foetus.

-The foetus remains in the uterus for 9 month’s (280 days).
-After that time it is expelled by birth.
-From the time the ovum is implanted in the uterus up to the time of birth the female is said to be pregnant gestation or the incubation period.
+The foetus remains in the uterus for 9 months (280 days).
+After that time, it is expelled by birth.
+From the time the ovum is implanted in the uterus up to the time of birth, the female is said to be pregnant.
+This period is called gestation or the incubation period.

 BIRTH

 This is the process by which the baby is expelled from the uterus.
-It starts by a sudden fall in level of oestrogen and progesterone which results in periodic contractions of muscular wall of the uterus, which cause labour pains.
+It starts by a sudden fall in levels of oestrogen and progesterone which results in periodic contractions of the muscular wall of the uterus, causing labour pains.

-As the contractions get strong, they force the foetus into lower part of the uterus at the same time causing the cervix to dilate
+As the contractions get stronger, they force the foetus into the lower part of the uterus at the same time causing the cervix to dilate.

-As this continues (contractions) the osmotic sac ruptures and the amniotic fluid escapes through the vagina.
+As this continues, the amniotic sac ruptures and the amniotic fluid escapes through the vagina.

-When contractions become more frequent and more powerful, the foetus is forced through cervix and vagina usually head first, and is delivered
+When contractions become more frequent and more powerful, the foetus is forced through the cervix and vagina usually head first, and is delivered.

-The umbilical cord is still attached to the baby, but is always cut and tied.
-The final stage of birth involves the removal of placenta through the vagina and is accompanied by some loss of blood because the maternal blood vessels which were supplying to placenta are ruptured.
+The umbilical cord is still attached to the baby but is always cut and tied.
+The final stage of birth involves the removal of placenta through the vagina and is accompanied by some loss of blood because the maternal blood vessels which were supplying the placenta are ruptured.

-Immediately after birth the baby must start breathing so as to survive.
-The concentration of carbon dioxide in the baby’s body blood increases when the umbilical cord is cut, lower temperature of the environment stimulate the breathing centre in the medulla oblongata.
+Immediately after birth, the baby must start breathing to survive.
+The concentration of carbon dioxide in the baby’s blood increases when the umbilical cord is cut; lower temperature of the environment stimulates the breathing centre in the medulla oblongata.

 FACTORS WHICH MAY HINDER PREGNANCY

 Any factor that prevents sperms from reaching ova prevents fertilization.
-This can happen through natural or artificially.
+This can happen naturally or artificially.

-Factors which can hinder pregnancy in female are
+Factors which can hinder pregnancy in females are:

-2. The fallopian tubes may be blocked/ twisted.
+2. The fallopian tubes may be blocked or twisted.

-3. Uterus may not allow an embryo to implant due to an imbalance of hormones.
+3. The uterus may not allow an embryo to implant due to an imbalance of hormones.

-Factors that affect sperm production in male are
+Factors that affect sperm production in males are:

 4. Immature sperms.